Liover Peguero Player Props: Pirates vs. Braves

-The Pittsburgh Pirates and Liover Peguero, who went 2-for-4 with a double and an RBI last time out, battle Yonny Chirinos and the Atlanta Braves at PNC Park, Tuesday at 7:05 PM ET.
+After going 1-for-3 in his most recent game, Liover Peguero and the Pittsburgh Pirates face the Atlanta Braves (who will start Max Fried) at 7:05 PM ET on Wednesday.

-In his most recent game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Braves.
+In his most recent game he had a one-hit performance (1-for-3) against the Braves.

 Liover Peguero Game Info & Props vs. the Braves